grantholle/rarbg/README.md

 // Create a new instance of the module. const rarbg = new RarbgApi()
 ```

-You can pass the configuration by the constructor
+You can pass the configuration by the constructor:

 ```javascript
 const rarbg = new RarbgApi({
   host: 'torrentapi.org',